TheGrimsey/bevy_world_seed/README.md

 *We get weird edges right now because the smooth normals only account for what exists on the tile.*

+- [ ] Base Height

+*Serializable/Deserializable base height that's able to be modified in editor and used instead of (or in addition to) noise.*

+- [ ] Snap To Terrain Height

+*Component for snapping an entity to the height of terrain at it's XZ position whenever the tile is rebuilt.
+Should also include a height offset.*

+### Modifiers

+- [ ] Modifier strength multiplier
+*Additional component that allows you to affect the strength, i.e reduce the strength so that instead of pulling to match modifiers it goes 50% toward modifier, flattening the area without making it completely flat.*

 - [ ] Holes!

 *Terrain needs holes so you can move into caves and stuff.*

-- [ ] Base Height

-*Serializable/Deserializable base height that's able to be modified in editor and used instead of (or in addition to) noise.*

 ### Distant future